-A typical elementary school student's day reflects our intentional blending of strong academics, social development, and personal development.
-The following illustrates what a visitor would experience, as a scholar, in a 4th grade elementary classroom at IVEA:
+A typical middle school student's day reflects our intentional blending of strong academics, social development, and personal development.
+The following illustrates what a visitor would experience, as a 7th grade scholar, at ICEF Middle Academy.

-7:30 - 8:00 Come to Campus
+7:30 - 7:55 - Come to Campus

 You walk into campus.
 You might stop in the office, go to the play areas, or go to breakfast.
 No matter your choice, you will be greeted by a staff member who is happy to see you and welcomes you to campus.
 You enjoy time with friends while being supervised in a safe environment by various staff members.
-At 7:50 a bell rings telling you it's time to line up for morning assembly.
+At 7:55 a bell rings telling you it's time to line up for morning assembly.

-7:55 a.m. - 8:00 am
+7:55 a.m. - 8:00 - Morning Assembly

 You line up with your classmates and assemble as an entire school.
 During this time, you hear announcements about traits of the month, events that have recently occurred, and events that are coming up soon.
 You might hear about opportunities to join a new club or try out for a new sport.
 You might hear about a recent cause for celebration at our school.
-You may even hear about a campus wide activity coming up.
-Once announcements are done, you join your classmate and school in saying the "Scholar's Pledge" which is posted outside the bungalows.
+You may even hear your name announced as this month's "Scholar of the Month" or this week's "Golden Eagle".
+Once announcements are done, you join your classmate and school community in saying the "Scholar's Pledge".
+"I am a scholar, I am confident, capable, respectful, and courageous..." you recite alongside your peers.
+The self-affirming words are posted outside the bungalows just in case you forget!
 After that you'll say the Pledge of Allegiance and be dismissed to class.